Siva-Subramaniam-DS/app-analysis/README.md

 ``` 3.
 Navigation Bar: ```
 The <nav> element contains a list of navigation links wrapped in <ul> and <li> tags.
-Each <a> tag within the list directs the user to different routes in the application, such as Home, App Search, Analysis, EDA Process, Helo AI, and About Us.
+Each '<a>' tag within the list directs the user to different routes in the application, such as Home, App Search, Analysis, EDA Process, Helo AI, and About Us.
 The navbar-link class is used for styling, and the active class indicates the currently active page.

 ``` 4.
 Main Content: ```